Glossary TermApril 20, 2024

 • 5-10x normal volume

-• Usually on news or major events
+• Usually around news or major events

 What it means: